sphinx-contrib/repl/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, ``repl`` directive shows everything and ``repl-quiet`` hides everything.
-It is possible to control the visibility of inpue and output lines in the ``repl`` directive with the following directive options and magic comments.
+It is possible to control the visibility of input and output lines in the ``repl`` directive with the following directive options and magic comments.

 =================  =====================  ===========